Wolodmr/iovote/docs/roadmap.md

 - Expanding API for third-party integrations.
 - Providing public endpoints for data access.

-These enhancements will make *Vote Cast* more efficient and feature-rich.
+These enhancements will make *ioVote* more efficient and feature-rich.